 1. Find out the close date of your credit card in December (it is generally the same date every month).

 This will be listed on your statement OR if you just applied for the card, you can call or message Chase to ask when the closing date is.
-You can also request to change your closing date if you want to make the timing easier.
+You can REQUEST TO CHANGE your closing date if you want to make the timing easier.

 2. Decide if you want to earn the pass this year or next.